-Foreign tourists are eligible to reclaim tax (VAT) on all purchases of domestically-manufactured goods with a value over ARS $70.
+Tax-free shopping: foreign tourists are eligible to reclaim tax (VAT) on purchases of domestically-manufactured goods with a value over ARS $70 when made at participating outlets.
 The Global Blue website has useful information on the tax reclaim process here: http://www.globalblue.com/customer-services/tax-free-shopping-in-argentina/.
 AFIP, the Argentine tax authority, also has information in Spanish here: www.afip.gob.ar/turismo/.

-If you have a large amount, you can exchange you US dollars at an official casa de cambio or in a bank (it may also be possible to exchange them for euros, or Brazilian reales, but other currencies are not regularly stocked).
+If you have a large amount of peso left at the end of your visit, you can chance them to US dollars at an official casa de cambio or in a bank (it may also be possible to exchange them for euros, or Brazilian reales, but other currencies are not regularly stocked).
 You may be asked to provide receipt from your original sale of dollars in orderto buy back dollars.
-If you have less than ARS $1,000 leftover, it’s probably best to use it for transport to the airport or for buying souvenirs.
+If you have less than ARS $1,000 left, it’s probably best to use it for transport to the airport or for buying souvenirs.